anagha-google/dataplex-labs-ak/dataplex-quickstart-labs/02-lab-guide/module-02-terraform-provisioning.md

 ## 6. Validate the environment setup

-TODO: Link to validation page.
+Refer to lab module to validate provisioning.

 <hr>